 This method only works if your partner pays attention to the small details and isn’t shocked at porn, erotica, or sex toys.
 Take a few seconds too long to hide the porn on your phone.
 Show your partner the title of the book you’re reading or read a passage that turns you on out loud to them.
 Leave up the webpage of the kinky sex toy you’d really like to own on your browser for them to see.

 It’s not the most direct manner, and it leaves itself open to misinterpretation and uncomfortable questions, but subtle hints can start a conversation.
 Assuming your partner indicates an interest or is willing to be the first one to be open about their desires, these “hints” can be the opener you need.
 Maybe you’re not ready to say, “I’m submissive.”
 Instead you might start with, “I’d really like you do to this to/with me” or “I really want to try this.”

 Should you have a serious, focused conversation about being sexually submissive while naked and sweaty with your partner?
 Maybe not.
 But you can incorporate some dirty talk that makes it clear what you want in the moment.
 “Spank me!” or “I love it when you take control” or “Use me!”
 Whatever fits in the moment will work.

 During sex, your partner will likely think it’s just some kinky thing you’re doing.
-Later, when you’re catching your breath, waking up from your post-sex nap, or enjoying a snack (whatever you do after you fuck), bring it up again.
+Later, when you’re catching your breath, waking up from your post-sex nap, or enjoying a snack (whatever you do after sex), bring it up again.
 Tell your partner what you really enjoyed and whether you’d like more of it.
 Again, as long as your partner is open and receptive, this can be the start of a bigger, more important conversation.